 Well, not in the green season!

-We are a mango addict!
-And yes; fresh, sweet and juicy mango is only available in green season.
-If you will try a fresh mango from the tree, you might never eat mango in Europe again as it tastes different over here!
-Apart from mango, there are other fruits and nuts available; cashew nuts, papaya, oranges, kabba, avocado, bananas, coconuts, etc. And all this fruits and vegetables are cheaper comparing to dry season prices.
-Fish markets offer a wide choice and cheap prices.
+We are mango addicts!
+And yes, fresh, sweet and juicy mango is only available in the green season.
+If you try a fresh mango from the tree, you might never eat imported mango again, as it tastes different here!
+Apart from mango, other fruits and nuts are available; cashew nuts, papaya, oranges, kabba, avocado, bananas, coconuts, etc. And all these fruits and vegetables are cheaper compared to dry season prices.
+Fish markets offer a wide choice and low prices.

-Animals are so happy when Gambia changes into a green country and when the trees are full of sweet fruits.
-For the monkeys, you will probably not need to move an inch to see them as they will come very close to get their mango smoothie 😊 It is ideal for spotting the many types of native tropical birds and taking in the brilliantly green vegetation and rice fields.
+Animals are so happy when The Gambia changes into a green country, and the trees are full of sweet fruits.
+For the monkeys, you will probably not need to move an inch to see them as they will come very close to get their mango smoothie.
+It is ideal for spotting the many types of native tropical birds and taking in the brilliantly green vegetation and rice fields.
 Central river park offers beautiful scenery, chimps and hippos.
-Green season is also great for fishing activities.
+The green season is also great for fishing activities.

-If you will book your accommodation in a place without a pool or you will simply want to spend a day somewhere else, you will get the best pool deals in summertime!
+If you book accommodation in a place without a pool or simply want to spend a day somewhere else, you will get the best pool deals in the summertime!
 Many hotels and lodges offer their place for parties, ceremonies or just a place to relax beside the pool during this time.

-If you are a “no problem” tourists, you will enjoy the green season!
-Yes, you get the heavy downpours with spectacular thunder and lightning but it’s usually not all day and not all the green season.
-Yes, you might get stuck in a sandy puddle with a car or your favourite restaurant won’t open on time due to heavy rain in the morning, but all this is a part of an experience which you will never forget.
+Suppose you are a “no problem” tourist; you will enjoy the green season!
+Yes, you get the heavy downpours with spectacular thunder and lightning, but it’s usually not all day and not all the green season.
+Yes, you might get stuck in a sandy puddle with a car, or your favourite restaurant won’t open on time due to heavy rain in the morning, but all this is part of an experience you will never forget.